EricPascolo/CHECK/README.md

         }
         }

 The result object contains partial results with measure, unit and the final mark of the node.
-If **CHECK** is used in slave mode the information *slave_mode* is reported and the unique *ID* is the same as the master who submitted. it.
+If **CHECK** is used in slave mode, the information *slave_mode* is reported, and the unique *ID* is the same as the master who submitted it.

         {
         "RESULT": "OK",